-After the pizza dough has par-baked, remove it from the oven and spread out the mustard evenly over the dough.
-This will be your pizza "sauce".
+After the pizza dough has been par-baked, remove it from the oven and spread out the mustard evenly over the dough.
+This will be your pizza "sauce."

 Next, place the peppers and onion over the mustard, making sure they are also spread out evenly.

 Add the sausage to the pizza.
 Space the slices out evenly.

 Sprinkle the asiago cheese and mozzarella cheese over the pizza.
 Bake for 8 minutes.
 The pizza is done when the cheese is melted and the crust edges are slightly browned.

 Let the pizza cool for a few minutes before cutting it - it gives the cheese a little time to become a little more solid so it doesn't melt everywhere when you cut it.
 (I've learned this lesson in patience too many times.)

 Place pizza on something safe to cut on, then cut it into even slices.

 How to Store Leftover Pizza